 Merit scholarships for international students enrolled at Universität Hamburg

-You are entitled to funding if you:
+You are entitled to funding if you

 - do not hold German citizenship;

-Funding amount and duration
+Funding amount and funding duration

-Not entitled to funding:
+Those not entitled to funding:

 - international students fulfilling the requirements of Section 8 of the German federal training assistance act (Bundesgesetz über individuelle Förderung der Ausbildung, BAföG)